Hi Team,

 From India, Bangalore

-If you analyse the Maternity Benefits Act you will find that every woman employee should have worked at least for 80 days in the 12 months preceding the date/ expected date of delivery.
+If you analyze the Maternity Benefits Act, you will find that every woman employee should have worked at least for 80 days in the 12 months preceding the date/expected date of delivery.
 It is not just 80 days preceding the date of delivery but 80 days in a qualifying period of 12 months.
-If her expected date of delivery falls in April 2025 (!) then the calculation would be right, and if she has worked for 80 days till April 2025, she would get the benefit of the Act.
+If her expected date of delivery falls in April 2025, then the calculation would be right, and if she has worked for 80 days till April 2025, she would get the benefit of the Act.
 But that will never happen.
-800 days is actual working including only lay off days and holidays with wages, and no kind of paid leaves will be considered as working days for deciding the eligibility. hence the period of maternity leave preceding the date on which she has reported back from maternity leave in April 2024, shall be taken as days worked to decide qualifying service.
-Therefore, I am of the opinion that in order to be entitled to get maternity leave, an employee should have worked for 80 days in 12 months preceding date of delivery.
+800 days is actual working, including only lay off days and holidays with wages, and no kind of paid leaves will be considered as working days for deciding the eligibility.
+Hence, the period of maternity leave preceding the date on which she has reported back from maternity leave in April 2024 shall be taken as days worked to decide qualifying service.
+Therefore, I am of the opinion that in order to be entitled to get maternity leave, an employee should have worked for 80 days in 12 months preceding the date of delivery.

 From India, Kannur

-Copy of the judgment of SC I'm referring to is also attached.
+A copy of the Supreme Court judgment I am referring to is also attached.
+Members' views are welcome.

 From India, Bangalore

-Dr Kavita's case is different, and the same applies to maternity benefits after termination of fixed term contract.
+Dr. Kavita's case is different, and the same principles apply to maternity benefits after the termination of a fixed-term contract.

 From India, Kannur